oliveira-andre-unilu/Extractional_Documentation/docs/System Overview/Validations.md

 **The second step** will then be to select the file that you want to upload to the system.
-This can be easily done by clicking the
-\"Browse\...\" button and using your operating system's file-selection dialog to choose the file.
+This can be easily done by clicking the `Browse\...` button and using your operating system's file-selection dialog to choose the file.

 After having chosen the desired file to upload, you shall only upload